deleidos/de-schema-wizard/docs/readme-ext/contribute.md

 **h2-database**: Configures and starts up the H2 database.

-**data-profiler**: The "brains" of the operation.
-It is composed of data accumulators and profilers and also is the sole interactor of the H2 database.
+**data-profiler**: Gather metrics and profile data.
+Handleds all interaction with the H2 database and interfaces with the Intepretation Engine.

 **data-model-factory**: Composed of the service layer, data analyzers, detectors, parsers, and splitters.
 This project handles automated file detection/parsing.
 There are two API entrypoints that are meant to offer plugability to detection and parsing.  **com.deleidos.dmf.framework.AbstractMarkSupportAnalyticsDetector** is the entrypoint for any detectors, and **com.deleidos.dmf.framework.AbstractAnalyticsParser** is the entrypoint for additional parser.
 If Apache Tika can detect the file type, you need only implement a parser.
 Otherwise, you must subclass both of these abstract classes.
 Once you write the classes, add the fully resolved class names to the appropriate **data-model-factory/src/main/resources/META-INF/services/** service files.
 For the time being, the javadocs in these classes are the reference material to help a developer add to Schema Wizard.